AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Models_and_Databases/Multiple_Databases/README.md

 >>> # ... but if we re-retrieve the object, it will come back on a replica
 >>> mh = Book.objects.get(title='Mostly Harmless')
 ```
 This example defined a router to handle interaction with models from the `auth` app, and other routers to handle interaction with all other apps.
 If you left your `default` database empty and don't want to define a catch-all database router to handle all apps not otherwise specified, your routers must handle the names of all apps in [`INSTALLED_APPS`](https://docs.djangoproject.com/en/4.0/ref/settings/#std:setting-INSTALLED_APPS) before you migrate.
-See [Behavior of contrib apps]() for information about contrib apps that must be together in one database. <!-- below -->
+See [Behavior of contrib apps](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Models_and_Databases/Multiple_Databases#behavior-of-contrib-apps) for information about contrib apps that must be together in one database.

 ## Manually selecting a database